goldcoin/goldcoin/doc/README.md

 ### OS X

-Drag Goldcoin-Core to your applications folder, and then run Goldcoin-Core.
+Drag GoldCoin-Core to your applications folder, and then run GoldCoin-Core.

 ### Need Help?

-* See the documentation at the [Goldcoin Wiki](https://goldcoin.info/) for help and more information.
+* See the documentation at the [GoldCoin Wiki](https://goldcoin.info/) for help and more information.
 * Ask for help on [#goldcoin](http://webchat.freenode.net?channels=goldcoin) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=goldcoin).
-* Ask for help on the [GoldcoinTalk](https://goldcointalk.io/) forums.
+* Ask for help on the [GoldCoinTalk](https://goldcointalk.org/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Goldcoin on your native platform.
+The following are developer notes on how to build GoldCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)